 The before? argument is #t when the method is called just before painting the contents of the editor or #f when it is called after painting.
-The left, top, right, and bottom arguments specify which region of the editor is being repainted, in editor coordinates.
-To get the coordinates for dc, offset editor coordinates by adding (dx, dy).
+The left, top, right, and bottom arguments specify which region of the editor is being repainted, in editor coordinates, in case it is useful to optimize for drawing into only that subregion.
+(Since left, top, right, and bottom are in editor coordinates, add dx or dy to get the corresponding dc region.)
 See §5.6 "Caret Ownership" for information about draw-caret.